-Us, Humans. we have been told for ages that we are social animals and we require social communication.
-In fact, the recent Covid-19 pandemic and social isolation, has had a huge impact on the brains of lonely people.
+Us, Humans.
+We have been told for ages that we are social animals and we require social communication.
+In fact, the recent COVID-19 pandemic and social isolation have had a huge impact on the brains of lonely people.

-A study has discovered, in lonely peoples, a sort of signature in their brains that makes them distinct in fundamental ways.
+A study has discovered, in lonely people, a sort of signature in their brains that makes them distinct in fundamental ways.

 How the study was conducted by the team?

-With approximately 40,000 middle-aged and older adult volunteers, a team of researchers examined the MRI data, psychological self-assessment, and genetics where data were included in UK biobank and then compared the MRI findings of participants who reported feeling lonely with one who didn’t.
+With approximately 40,000 middle-aged and older adult volunteers, a team of researchers examined the MRI data, psychological self-assessment, and genetics, where data were included in the UK biobank, and then compared the MRI findings of participants who reported feeling lonely with one who didn’t.

 What were the findings?